Promoting a Decarbonized Society

 Goal

 The Nikon Group has established greenhouse gas emission reduction targets as part of our Medium-Term Environmental Goals concerning Realizing a Decarbonized Society, which is a part of the Nikon Long-Term Environmental Vision.
-In recent years, the impact of climate change has become more apparent, and the trend toward decarbonization in society has picked up speed.
-With this in mind, in February 2021 Nikon revised Scope 1 and Scope 2 greenhouse gas emissions reduction target from 26% to 71.4% (compared to fiscal year 2013).
-This new target was certified in April 2021 by the Science Based Targets (SBT) initiative*1 as conforming to the criteria for helping to keep the average global rise in temperature within 1.5°C. We are considering revisions to this target based on the requirements set by the SBT Initiative.
+This target was certified in January 2024 by the Science Based Targets (SBT) initiative* as conforming to the criteria for helping to keep the average global rise in temperature within 1.5°C. In the same month of the same year, we also received approval for its net-zero targets.

 The SBT initiative is a collaboration between CDP, an international NGO working on environmental issues such as climate change, the United Nations Global Compact, World Resources Institute, and the World Wide Fund for Nature.
 The initiative targets achieving the Paris Agreement-mandated objective of holding the increase in the global average temperature to below 2°C above pre-industrial levels.
 It certifies the CO₂ emission reduction targets of companies that are in line with emissions reduction scenarios based on scientific facts.